Skip to main content

 Approval policyAuto-approves specific gates when evidence conditions are met

-For lights-out operation, operators need conditional approval — rules that auto-approve low-risk transitions when structural predicates pass, while still requiring human approval for high-risk transitions like qa → release.
+For lights-out operation, operators need conditional approval — rules that auto-approve low-risk transitions when structural predicates pass, while still requiring human approval for high-risk transitions like publishing to npm, deploying to production, or any other external credentialed action.

 Config shape